wbamberg/idl-reference/docs/nsIWebContentConverterService.md

 <tr>
 <td></td>
-<td>protocol
+<td>uri
-         The protocol scheme to remove a service handler for
+         The uri of the service handler to remove
 </td>
 </tr>